paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-...'e' with an acute accent, here represented as the letter 'e' (65) single codepoint, and the "combining acute accent" Unicode character (301), taking up two codepoints.<br />
+...'e' with an acute accent, here represented as the letter 'e' (65), a single codepoint, and the "combining acute accent" Unicode character (301), taking up two codepoints.
-What this means is that...

 ---
 [.background-color: #FFFFFF]